 Merely creating a journey map for your customers will not help.
 Instead of focusing on a large group of users, it’s usually more effective to target a specific persona and help them achieve their goals.
 Your progress should be from Insight To Action (in this case, Journey Mapping).

 Follow these steps to create the most accurate representation of your customer's journey with your brand.
-This is the first blog in a two-part series that explains to you all the nitty-gritties that go into creating perfect experiences for your customers even before they become your customers.
+This is the first blog in a two-part series that explains all the nitty-gritty of creating perfect experiences for your customers even before they become yours.

 In the next blog, we will discuss mistakes to avoid during mapping customer journeys and how mapping can drive product adoption.
 Click here to read it.